Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 #### Receive an incoming call

 When incoming call received from SPiDR/Kandy Link, `CallApplicationListener` will be notified via `incomingCall` method.
-Incoming call can be accepted, rejected or ignored.
+Incoming call can be accepted, rejected, ignored or forwarded to another user.
 When call is ignored, listener will not be notified about that call anymore.
 If incoming call will be accepted, `localVideoView` and `remoteVideoView` should be assigned to related views.

 ###### Example: Accepting incoming call